Brian-Soh/Blackjack-Card-Counting-Practice/README.md

 ## Introduction

 Card counting in Blackjack is a proven method for gaining an edge at the casino.
 While the advantage is marginal and can often backfire due to variance, it is a unique skill that serves more as a good omen than a gurantee of making money during casino trips.
 I am creating this project as a memento of being 19 and pave the way for anyone who wants to delve into the world of casino gambling.
-(This README file assumes that the reader is familiar with the caveats of Blackjack)
+Click [here](https://youtu.be/wsBcOIIEG-8) for a demo!

 ## Personal Interest